On this page

 In this case you'll probably have hugely different menus for sidebar and footer for your visitors and not the same you show to employees.
 That's when you go for option 2.

 Edit the sidebar as described in this documentation.
-We assume you have three Confluence pages, each one containing the lunch options for either Paris, London or Washington.
+We assume you have three Confluence pages, each one containing the lunch options for either Washington, Frankfurt or Paris.

 For the personalization you'll add three menu items called "Lunch".
 In each menu item you select one of those three Confluence pages for a link.
 Then you configure the field "visible for".
-In this field, you select the appropriate personalization group for your content: the London group for the London lunch options, and so on.
+In this field, you select the appropriate personalization group for your content: the Washington group for the Washington lunch options, and so on.

 Simply click the button "New Sidebar" or "New Footer".
 Next to the name of the sidebar, you can assign one or several of your personalization groups.